 Welcome to your Kappa Lambda Chapter website!

 Kappa Lambda was chartered at Otterbein University in April 1988 as the 249th chapter of Sigma Theta Tau.
-We celebrated our 25th anniversary on April 21, 2013 with a CE event and social gathering.
+We celebrated our 25th anniversary in 2013.
 The chapter is a member of the Central Ohio Consortium of Sigma Theta Tau chapters that provides two CE programs a year.
 See the news and events for programs and activities of Kappa Lambda and the consortium.
 We would like you to take part in these events and interact with members of the consortium.

-Please select the "Chapter Leaders" tab on the upper right hand side of the screen to learn about and contact the board members.
-If you are no longer active, please select the "Renew Today" tab on the screen.
+Please select the "Chapter Leaders" button on the upper right hand side of the screen to learn about and contact the board members.
+If you are no longer active, please select the "Renew Today" button on the screen.

 Otterbein University was founded 1847 as a liberal arts institution.